charisad/MSF_PROJECT/README.md

-# Django Rest Project MSF AFRICA
+# Django Rest Project MFS AFRICA
 A project to show how two services(APIS) communicate with each other.

 The Home project is used to demonstrate how to use the two APIs in a single web page.